 Bottom line: it’s serious.

 The best way to stop hangxiety is to not drink heavily or at all.
-One of the great benefits of getting sober is that you don’t have to play Russian roulette with your mood anymore.
+One of the great benefits of getting sober is that you no longer have to play Russian roulette with your mood.

-Additionally, you may want to make an appointment with a mental health specialist to talk about a treatment plan for your anxiety.
-This won’t do anything to alleviate hangxiety symptoms in the moment.
+This won’t do anything to alleviate hangxiety symptoms at the moment.
 However, being proactive about treating mental health problems is the first step in breaking free from the vicious cycle of self-medicating with alcohol.

-If you wake up hungover with a bad case of hangover anxiety, there are a few things you can do to try to feel better.
+If you wake up hungover with bad hangover anxiety, there are a few things you can do to try to feel better.
 Be advised.
-I said ‘try’ because in most cases, you just have to ride it out.
+I said ‘try’ because you have to ride it out in most cases.